hackclub/hackclub/GOALS.md

 ##### Curriculum

-- mvp1 of the hackEDU portal shipped (features of this need to be defined in the future)
+- mvp1 of the Hack Club portal shipped (features of this need to be defined in the future)
 - 2 additional workshops shipped

 ##### Technical